r-lib/textshaping/cran-comments.md

-This is a very small patch release to hopefully address the ASAN issues surfaced by the ragg CRAN checks
+This is a very small patch release that addresses a rare container overflow bug.
+It may fix the ragg ASAN issue as well

 ## Test environments